 Between 2009–10 and 2018–19, there was a 51% increase in the age-standardised rate of hospitalisation for hypertensive disease among Indigenous Australians

-of Aboriginal and Torres Strait Islander adults had high blood pressure based on both measured and self-reported data combined
+- In 2018–19, an estimated 31% (151,000) of Aboriginal and Torres Strait Islander adults had high blood pressure based on both measured and reported data.

-The rate of high blood pressure for Indigenous adults based on both self-reported and measured data was similar in Remote areas (32%) and Non‑remote areas (31%)
+- The rate of high blood pressure for Indigenous adults based on both measured and reported data was similar in remote areas (32%) and non-remote areas (31%).

 Why is it important?

-Reducing the prevalence of high blood pressure is one of the most important means of reducing serious circulatory diseases, which are among the leading causes of death for Indigenous Australians (see measure 1.23 Leading causes of mortality).
+Reducing the prevalence of high blood pressure is one of the most important means of reducing serious cardiovascular (circulatory) diseases, which are among the leading causes of death for Indigenous Australians (see measure 1.23 Leading causes of mortality).

 Burden of disease

 In 2018, high blood pressure was estimated to be responsible for 4.3% (10,382 attributable DALY) of the total disease burden for Indigenous Australians, and this proportion increased with age.
 Total burden due to high blood pressure was highest among those aged 45–64 years for both Indigenous males and females (AIHW 2022a, 2022b).

 Among Indigenous Australians, 84% of total disease burden attributed to high blood pressure was due to premature death (that is, fatal burden).
 There were 348 deaths attributable to high blood pressure (9.6% of total deaths) for Indigenous Australians, equivalent to 8,729 years of life lost due to premature death.